|Go to verse:|

-However, many scholars believe that if the verse were referring to God, the definite article “the” would have been supplied in the text, and it would have said “the righteous” instead of “a righteous” (cp.
-Fox), or the phrase would have been written differently.
-God expects rulers and those in power to protect good and godly people and find ways to get rid of, or limit the influence of, evil people.
+However, many scholars believe that if the verse were referring to God, the definite article “the” would have been supplied in the text, and it would have said “the righteous” instead of “a righteous,”b or the phrase would have been written differently.
+God expects rulers and those in power to protect good and godly people and find ways to get rid of, or limit, the influence of, evil people.
 Righteous people do not let evil go unnoticed or unchecked.
-The righteous “keep an eye on” (definition in HALOT Hebrew-English lexicon) the wicked with a view to bringing their wickedness to an end.
+The righteous “keep an eye on”c the wicked with a view to bringing their wickedness to an end.

 |Pro 21:13||- (top)|

 “secret bribe.”
 The Hebrew reads, “a bribe in the bosom,” but that is not clear to the English reader.
 The biblical custom was that people wore long robes and cloaks, and tied them up with a sash or belt in a way that created folds in which things could be hidden.
-For example, Nehemiah shook the robe that was over his lap and said to the leaders of Israel that if they did not keep their promise, may God shake them out of His lap (Neh.
-5:13).(top)
+So one person could slip a bribe to another person who would then hide it in the fold of his garment.(top)

 “terror.”
 The Hebrew word can also mean “ruin” or “destruction,” and those also sometimes apply.
 People who thrive on sin and preying on others are terrified when justice is done and they see their own punishment coming, and/or they also see their own ruin because they will lose their source of wealth and even the wealth and influence they have will be destroyed.(top)